SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Allows a game entity to spawn new instances of game entities.

 **creatables**
-Stores the reference to the creatable game entities as well as the preconditions that have to be fulfilled in order to spawn a new instance.
+Stores the reference to the creatable game entities as well as configuration options for the creation.

 ## ability.type.Despawn